shengt25/Cargo-Carrier/Function description templet.md

     pass
 ```

-Note: in `:param p1`, the name "p1", should be the same as parameter'name in the function
+Note: in `:param p1`, the name "p1", should be the same as parameter'name in the function.